 Dr Claire Goodfellow

-- Research Assistant (MRC/CSO Social & Public Health Sciences Unit)
+- Research Associate (MRC/CSO Social & Public Health Sciences Unit)

-Dr Claire Goodfellow is a postdoctoral research assistant on an Economic and Social Research Council (ESRC) grant investigating loneliness and wellbeing among adolescents and young people in the UK using secondary data analysis.
+Previously, I've worked at the SPHSU on an ESRC grant investigating loneliness and wellbeing among adolescents and young people in the UK using secondary data analysis.

 My research interests are focussed on aspects of adolescent mental health including:

-- mental health stigma in adolescence and its impact on help-seeking intention.
+- Mental health stigma in adolescence and its impact on help-seeking intention.

 Professional activities & recognition